Learn More About AI Compliance for HR Vendors

 Proceptual compliance process moves organizations to compliance, developing the extensive reporting necessary

-STEP 0 Registry and Risk Assessment
+Registry and Risk Assessment

 Create registry of Al tools in use, both internally developed and vendor-sourced